IP Address: What Is It and How Do I Find Mine?

-Whenever we surf the Web, we reveal quite a bit of information about ourselves.
-Our IP address, for example, is unique and identifies both our router and location.
-In this article, we'll let you know what sets the different types of IP addresses apart from one another, and when it makes sense to conceal them.
+When using the Internet, you reveal a lot of information about yourself.
+One example is your IP address, which is unique and identifies both your router and gives away your location.
+In this article, we'll let you know about the different kinds of IP addresses and when it makes sense to conceal them.

 What Is an IP?

 An Internet Protocol (IP) address identifies devices on a network, whether at home or on the World Wide Web.
-IP addresses are comprised of a series of numbers, which make them unique, like a phone number or license plate.
-As such, it is possible to link an individual IP address to a single device.
-If you're connected to the Internet, servers for the pages that you visit will see your router's IP address.
-Don't see this as an invasion of your privacy: It lets them know where they need to send the data packets you've requested.
+Like a phone number, IP addresses are a unique combination of numbers, which makes it possible to link them to a single device.
+Whenever you visit a website, its servers will see your router's IP address.
+This isn't an invasion of your privacy: It lets those servers know where they need to send the data packets you've requested.

 A public IPv4 IP address typically looks like this: